citrus/spree_wholesale/README.md

 Spree Wholesale
 ===============

+Spree wholesale is a simple wholesale solution for Spree Commerce.
+Spree wholesale adds a wholesaler login and signup page as well as an admin to approve and deny applicants.

-To setup a fresh Spree store follow [these instructions](https://github.com/railsdog/spree/#readme).
+To install Spree Wholesale:

-To get spree_wholesale up and running on your spree store, do one of the following:

-Install from the source:

-    cd your/spree/project
-    git clone git://github.com/citrus/spree_wholesale.git
-    echo "gem 'spree_wholesale', :path => './spree_wholesale'" >> Gemfile

-Or install the (beta) gem:

     gem install spree_wholesale

+Or add to your Gemfile:

+    echo "gem 'spree_wholesale', '0.40.2.2'" >> Gemfile

+Or install from the source:

-    echo "gem 'spree_wholesale', '0.40.2.1'" >> Gemfile
+    echo "gem 'spree_wholesale', :git => 'git://github.com/citrus/spree_wholesale'" >> Gemfile

+Then:

     rake spree_wholesale:install
     rake db:migrate
     rake spree_wholesale:create_role

-If you want to generate sample wholesale prices:
+If you'd like to generate sample wholesale prices based on a 66% discount:

     rake spree_wholesale:assume_wholesale_prices

-This will assume 66% wholesale discount.

-If you'd like run tests:
+And if you'd like run tests:

     git clone git://github.com/citrus/spree_wholesale.git
     cd spree_wholesale
     rake test_app
     rake

-(TO DO: Write some more tests!)
+(TO DO: Write admin controller tests)

 Demo